readjfb/AdventOfCode-2024/README.md

 The longest part of the runtime is the startup/imports at 115ms, part 1 and part 2 are both around 47ms.

+UPDATE- I realized that it's a really basic linear problem, since there is at most one solution (according to the problem).
+So, we can just solve the problem as a two-variable linear equation system, which acts in 0(1) time, compared to the O(?Probably a lot?) timing of the solver.
+This cut the overall time from 209ms to 11ms, a 94% reduction in time!
+It also removes the scipy dependency

 ### Results Table (rank refers to global leaderboard)
 | Day | Startup (ms) | Part 1 (ms) | Part 2 (ms) | Total (ms) | Part 1 Time | Part 2 Time |
 | --- | ------------ | ----------- | ----------- | ---------- | ----------- | ----------- |